Real Name: Izaya The Inheritor

 Highfather received profiles in Who's Who: The Definitive Directory of the DC Universe #10 and Who’s Who in the DC Universe #12.
 Highfather received a profile in Who's Who: The Definitive Directory of the DC Universe #16 under the New Gods entry.

-Highfather had cameos in DC Comics Presents #12 and New Gods III #26
+Highfather had cameos in DC Comics Presents #12, New Gods III #26 and Spectre III #58.

 There were pin-ups of Highfather in the Fourth World Gallery.